Jesse: What is your full name and where are you from?

 Jesse: Why did you choose the game of basketball?

-Jesse: What has been the highlight of your basketball career?
+Jesse: What has been the ultimate highlight in your basketball career?

 Jesse: Who has been your biggest influence in basketball and why?